XXXUDI/XXXUDI/README.md

 ## How to reach me?

-If you have questions, feedback ro just contact with me, you can reach with me via email, or telegram.
+If you have questions, feedback or just contact with me, you can reach with me via email, or telegram.

 - **Email:** djemmitop@gmail.com
 - **Telegram:** @FxAlex46